-The cost of the State's total estimated infrastructure program is \$107.1 billion but this could vary during the project life cycle, particularly if there are renewed COVID-19 restrictions.
-Factors such as availability of expert labour and capital equipment, weather and cost escalations can also impact project cost estimates.
+The cost of the State's total estimated infrastructure program is \$108.5 billion over four years but this could vary as individual projects proceed through their lifecycles, particularly if there are renewed COVID-19 restrictions.
+Factors such as availability and capacity of expert labour and capital equipment in the market, adverse weather conditions, and supply constraints with key construction materials can impact on cost estimates as well as the delivery schedule of projects.